 Human's ability to recall sounds is also remarkable.
 The learning and recall of sounds is also referred to as archic memory.
 Consider the musician who can play hundreds of songs without reading any music.
 Again we are dealing with memories that are not coded as concepts or propositions.
-Studies by Penfield & Perot (1963), among others, indicate that regions of our brain that are activated when we hear sounds are the same regions that are active in learning or recall of information using positron emission tomography (PET) scans, the specific mechanisms by which neurons store this information is not known.
+Studies by Penfield & Perot (1963), among others, indicate that regions of our brain that are activated when we hear sounds are the same regions that are active when we recall sounds.
+While we can locate regions of the brain that are active in learning or recall of information using positron emission tomography (PET) scans, the specific mechanisms by which neurons store this information is not known.
 A full discussion of memory mechanisms is beyond the scope of this document.